UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson04/01_lesson-04-introduction.rst

 {{VIDEO HERE}}

 | In this second lesson on functional programming, the first having been
-  the last class of the last quarter, we look at the lambda special form, which can be used in conjunction with map() and filter() and also in comprehensions.
+  completed in the last class, we look at the lambda special form, which can be used in conjunction with map() and filter() and also in comprehensions.
 We will consider the debates as to lambda's effectiveness by looking at its history and the comments of Python's